QData/DeepCloak/README.md

 DATASETADD: address of the dataset file

-STD: the standard deviation of the dataset used in the whitening process
+STD: the standard deviation of the dataset used in the preprocessing, required in the Adversarial Sample Generation

 ## Dataset: Orginially from https://github.com/szagoruyko/wide-residual-networks